yashsahugtx/skype-docs/Skype/UCMA/in-meeting-during-the-conference.md

 When the Mute-All mode is enabled, new participants joining the meeting are automatically muted.
 When the Mute-All mode is exited, conference leaders and attendees who are already in the conference remain muted but can unmute themselves; this includes attendees who may not have been able to unmute themselves while Mute-All was enabled.
 New participants join the conference unmuted.

 > [!NOTE]
-> <P>Note that before muting all, the application developer should verify that the conference supports Mute-All.</P>
+> Note that before muting all, the application developer should verify that the conference supports Mute-All.

 ## Entry-Exit announcement

 UCMA 5.0 supports turning the Entry-Exit announcement on or off in an audio conference.
 This announcement is played to all participants of the conference when a participant enters or leaves the conference.
 The announcement includes the name of the participant who is entering or leaving.

 > [!NOTE]
-> <P>Before toggling Entry Exit announcements, an application developer should first verify whether the audio conference supports toggling the Entry Exit announcement.</P>
+> Before toggling Entry Exit announcements, an application developer should first verify whether the audio conference supports toggling the Entry Exit announcement.